Autopsy: Death of ex-state NAACP president ruled a suicide

-GREENSBORO, N.C.
-(AP) — A civil rights advocate and former president of the North Carolina branch of the NAACP died from a self-inflicted gunshot wound in his Greensboro home last summer, according to an autopsy report released Tuesday.
+A civil rights advocate and former president of the North Carolina branch of the NAACP died by suicide in his Greensboro home last summer, according to an autopsy report released Tuesday.

 The Rev. T. Anthony Spearman, 71, who also served as president of the N.C.
 Council of Churches, was found on a basement couch on July 19, 2022, according to a report by the North Carolina Office of the Chief Medical Examiner.

-Note: EDITOR’S NOTE — This story includes discussion of suicide.
-If you or someone you know needs help, please dial 988 to reach the National Suicide Prevention Lifeline.